 450 g self raising flour, 2 tsp raw sugar, 1/2 tsp salt, 100 g butter

 Make a well in the centre and pour in the milk.
 Use a butter knife or dough scraper to 'cut' the flour in all directions until the dough just starts to come together into a sticky dough ball.

 Next, lightly dust a flat work surface and turn out the dough.
 Gently press and very lightly knead the dough into a flat 2 cm / 1 in thick circle.

-Transfer the dough onto the baking tray and cut into 8 equal pieces just like a pizza.
+Transfer the dough onto a baking tray lined with baking and cut into 8 equal pieces just like a pizza.
 OR use a scone or cookie cutter to cut into shapes.
 Dust the cutter each time before pressing, and don’t twist when pulling it out.
 Transfer to the baking tray.

 Brush the top of each scone with a teensy bit of milk to glaze then pop into the oven.
 Bake for 20 minutes or until golden brown.
 Optional: Serve with jam, cream and butter.

 Jam, Cream, Butter

 Self Raising Flour - Grandma always uses self-raising flour as this is really common in Australia and avoids the need to add it in separately.
 It also results in a more even textured scone as the raising agent is more evenly mixed through the flour.
 If you prefer, you can make scones with plain flour and sift in 4 tsp baking powder.

 Butter & Milk - You can use salted or unsalted butter, it’s completely up to you.
 We recommend full cream milk or buttermilk which helps keep the scones nice and light and fluffy.Both ingredients should be nice and cold when you start working with them, so only take them out of the fridge right before you use them.

 Start Cold - Always use cold butter and milk when making scones.
 This creates steam when baking, resulting in lighter scones.